Raunak-Sarmacharya/LocalCooksCommunity/docs/README.md

 Welcome to the documentation hub for the Local Cooks Community project!
 This folder contains all guides, setup instructions, environment references, and architecture docs for both development and production.

+## 🚀 Latest Updates (June 2024)
+- **Microlearning System**: 22 videos, strict sequential access, auto-advance, and real-time progress tracking
+- **Access Control**: Limited users see only the first video; full users unlock videos sequentially and modules after completion
+- **Performance**: Code splitting and bundle optimization for fast loading, no build warnings
+- **Docs**: All documentation is up to date with the latest features and architecture

 ## Table of Contents

 - [Project Overview](./project-overview.md)